hannesdatta/course-dprep/content/docs/about/_index.md

 ## Instructors and Creators

 The course is coordinated and instructed by [Hannes Datta](https://hannesdatta.com).
+Want to get in touch with him during the course?
+Visit [the support section](../course/support).

-Course material, if not indicated otherwise, has been developed by [Hannes Datta](https://hannesdatta.com) and [Roy Klaasse Bos](http://royklaassebos.nl/) from Tilburg University.
+The course material, if not indicated otherwise, has been developed by [Hannes Datta](https://hannesdatta.com) from Tilburg University, with the support of [Roy Klaasse Bos](http://royklaassebos.nl/) and Ralph Delsing.

 ## Acknowledgements

 In developing this course, we have borrowed from some of the finest (open) content on the web, among others:

 * The Turing Way.
 (2021).
 [A How To Guide for Reproducible Data Science](https://the-turing-way.netlify.app/welcome)
 * Colt Steele.
 (2020).
 [Introduction to Git](https://www.notion.so/Introduction-to-Git-ac396a0697704709a12b6a0e545db049)
 * Colt Steele.
 (2020).
 [Introduction to Github](https://www.notion.so/Introduction-to-GitHub-202af6f64bbd4299b15f238dcd09d2a7)